ikmb-denbi/genome-annotation/docs/usage.md

 #### `--funAnnot` [ true (default) | false ]
 Run functional annotation using Annie.

+### 4. Within-scaffold parallelization

+#### `--max_intron_size <int>
+This pipeline will run certain programs not on full scaffolds, but on clusters of data within those scaffolds.
+The factor determining how to build these evidence clusters is the expected maximum intron size for your organism of interest.
+The default value is set to 20000 - for something like a nematode, this would be too long, for human it would probably be fine, although a few introns are much longer.
+Genes containing such extraordinarily large introns will then probably be mis-annotated.
+However, chooising too large values will drastically increase the run time.

 ### 5. Parameters for specific programs
 To run some of the programs, additional information is required.
 There is always a default parameter that I have chosen, but you must check if it is the proper one for your organism and for the output you expect.

-#### `--species` [ default = 'mammal' ]
+#### `--rm_species` [ default = 'mammal' ]
 Species database for RepeatMasker.

 #### `--rm_lib`[ fasta file | false ]
 By default, Repeatmasker will run with the built-in DFam hmm profile for human.
 It is thus generally advisable to instead provide repeat annotations in FASTA format.
 Possible sources include self-computed repeats (using RepeatModeler) or curated repeat libraries from GRINST (www.grinst.org, commercial).
-If you have a copy of the complete Repeatmasker library, you can download the repeat annotation from a species like this:
+If you have a copy of the complete Repeatmasker library (and an installation of RM), you can extract the repeat annotation from a species like this:
 ```
 # Get the Tree of all available species:
 perl /[...]/RepeatMasker/4.0.8/util/queryRepeatDatabase.pl -tree